 Reviews used to be just a “nice-to-have,” but now they’re essential.

 Reviews made their first appearance in 1999.
 At first, they were mostly contained to eCommerce websites like eBay.
 The first generation of reviews were product-focused.
-Now, those little stars are on everything, from hotel rooms, to plumbers, and even public park benches.
+Now, those little stars are on everything, from hotel rooms, to plumbers and even public park benches.
 Reviews are becoming a staple across the web, with most visible reviews on Google, Facebook, Yelp and TripAdvisor.
 As of 2021, reviews impact the customer journey more than ever.
-For 88% of consumers, reviews influenced discovering a local business.

 How important are reviews?